Appointments & Referrals

 Phone: (443) 923-2725

-Dr. Beth Slomine is currently the director of training and neuropsychological rehabilitation services within the Department of Neuropsychology at Kennedy Krieger Institute.
+Dr. Beth Slomine is currently the director of training and neuropsychological rehabilitation services within the Department of Neuropsychology, and associate director of the Brain Injury Clinical Research Center at Kennedy Krieger Institute.
 She is also an associate professor of psychiatry and associate professor of physical medicine and rehabilitation at Johns Hopkins University School of Medicine.
 Dr. Slomine is a licensed psychologist and board certified clinical neuropsychologist.

 Dr. Slomine received her doctorate in clinical psychology from the University of Florida in 1995.
 She completed an internship at the Brockton/West Roxbury Veteran's Administration Medical Center and Harvard University.
 Dr. Slomine completed a post-doctoral fellowship in geriatric psychology and neuropsychology at the Philadelphia Geriatric Center.
 Following her fellowship in 1996, Dr. Slomine obtained a position at the Kennedy Krieger Institute as a pediatric neuropsychologist providing assessment and rehabilitation services to children following recent neurological injury or illness and longstanding neurodevelopmental disabilities.
 Currently, Dr. Slomine's primary responsibilities include directing neuropsychological services, including clinical care, training, and research throughout the Rehabilitation Continuum of Care at Kennedy Krieger Institute.
 She also directs all aspects of training within the Department of Neuropsychology.